Please note, the Digital Strategy Fund is now closed for applications. For related funding see the Innovation Grants.

 - The additional funding will be used to scale up the initiative.

-- The initiative radically improves – or even establishes a new paradigm that potentially transforms – public access to, experience of and engagement with the arts or literature;
+- The initiative radically improves – or even establishes a new approach that potentially transforms – public access to, experience of and engagement with the arts or literature;

-- The proposed technological directions and choices are relevant, suitable and consistent with the initiative’s objectives;
+- The proposed activities and the technological directions and choices are relevant, suitable and consistent with the initiative’s objectives;

 - The contributing partners are well matched and pertinent.

-- The existing initiative meets user needs; its results and impact are clearly demonstrated; and its current partners, are well-established and engaged.
+- The existing initiative meets user needs, its results and impact are clearly demonstrated, and its current partners, are committed and engaged.

 - The budget and work plan are realistic and the proposed resources and deliverables are clear, optimal and adequate;

-- The governance set up to carry out the initiative (with aligned and complementary partners and collaborators) is effective.
+- The governance set up to carry out the initiative is effective, with aligned and complementary partners and collaborators.